 DAY 2 OF 3 DAYS IN ICELAND

 The south coast of Iceland has some of Iceland’s quintessential sights.
 Enormous and vivid blue glaciers, thunderous waterfalls, volcanic black beaches and infamous volcanoes.
 The south coast really has it all, and you can experience it all in one unforgettable day.
-On the South Coast: Fire & Ice tour we start the day with a visit at the recently opened, award winning LAVA Centre.
-Here we learn all about the volcanoes and geology we will see throughout the day.
-After the exhibition we head on to Sólheimajökull glacier for a glacier hike, exploring the incredible features on the ice.
-Winding our way around crevasses will be the highlight of the day.
-Once off the glacier we visit the volcanic black sands of Reynisfjara Beach.
-We have enough time to also have lunch at the restaurant here.
+On the South Coast: Fire & Ice tour we start the day by walking along the valley towards a viewpoint to the Sólheimajökull glacier for great view.
+This is a wonderful walk as well as a great educational part of the day.
+We then visit the volcanic black sands of Reynisfjara Beach.
+Once we arrive at the picturesque town of Vík we are treated to the world’s only indoor Lava Show with real re-melted lava pouring mere metres from your face.
+Don’t worry, it’s very safe.
 From here we start to make our way back west to Reykjavík, but not before a couple more famous sights.
 We still are yet to visit the mighty Skógafoss waterfall, the flow of this 60 metre cascade hypnotising in its power.
 Our final stop is the ever popular Seljalandsfoss waterfall.
 Being able to walk right around behind this fall makes it everyone’s favorite.

 Learn more about the South Coast: Fire & Ice tour here.